DrewWas/BasedInCognition/_posts/2022-06-04-welcome-to-jekyll.markdown

 - Connect to how humans function as agent and robot and, by using virtual brains, we could live forever.
 I want to make a subsection of "Applications" to put this under

+- Basically just a brain in a VAT, from a more modern perspective

 * FUCK SP!!!

+## Segments (questions to answer)

+# What is a virtual machine (in computing)?

+# Where, When, and Why are virtual machines used?

+# Connecting this idea to brains under the framework of neurotech

+# Uses for virtual brains in neurotech (Applications)
+    - Testing new drugs

+# How - approaches to creating virtual brains
+    - Stem cells

+# Connecting these brains to our own
+    - Counterargument: at this point why grown bio based brains?

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll